emnify/product-docs/docs/graphql/graphiql-ide.md

 # Use the GraphiQL IDE

-So you can experiment with the emnify GraphQL API, emnify has an [in-browser GraphiQL IDE](https://graphql-playground.emnify.net/).
+There's an in-browser [emnify GraphiQL IDE](https://graphql-playground.emnify.net/) where you can experiment with the GraphQL API.

 Similar to OpenAPI in the REST world, [GraphiQL](https://github.com/graphql/graphiql) (pronounced "graphical") helps you accurately structure and validate queries, then run them directly against the server endpoint.
 It's equipped with tools to help you try out the GraphQL API.